Rhiannon Lambert

 Rhiannon Lambert (born 1989) is an English registered nutritionist, author and advocate of plant-rich dietary patterns.
-She specializes in eating disorders and weight management.
+She specialises in eating disorders and weight management.

 Career

 Lambert was born in 1989.
 She obtained a BSc in Nutrition and Health in 2014 and an MSc in Obesity, Risks and Prevention in 2016 from University of Roehampton.
 She is a master practitioner in eating disorders approved by the British Psychological Society and a Level 3 personal trainer.
 Lambert is the founder of Rhitrition, a private nutrition clinic on Harley Street.
 She is the host of the Food for Thought podcast which has over 7 million listens.

 Lambert is an advocate of plant-based nutrition and has noted that a common misconception is that plant-based diets and veganism are the same.
 According to Lambert, "plant-based simply means eating more plants and finding ways to incorporate more plants into your diet, not excluding all animal products".
 In 2024, she authored The Science of Plant-Based Nutrition.
 Lambert has recommended broccoli, carrots, kale, red cabbage and sweet potatoes as some of the most nutritious vegetables.
 She has argued that eating steak once a week is "absolutely fine" if the rest of the diet is predominantly plant-based.
 She has recommended the consumption of eggs, stating "they’re a naturally nutritious food that’s accessible to everyone, protein-rich and vitamin-filled.
 They are a healthy food that’s great value for money and they’re wonderfully versatile – a staple for a balanced, healthy diet".

-Lambert has criticized fad diets such as clean eating and the carnivore diet for making claims unsupported by scientific evidence.
+Lambert has criticised fad diets such as clean eating and the carnivore diet for making claims unsupported by scientific evidence.
 She has written for The Telegraph and Women's Health.